DeryaOkulda2012/VA_Analysis/README.md

 We are going to predict which VA hospitals are performing well and should remain open.

 We are going to use the following to measure each hospital performance:
 * expenditures
 * unique patient data
 * patient experience
 * employee satisfaction

+We have data from the following years and we will use it as basis for our model:
+- 2020
+- 2019
+- 2018
+- 2017
+- 2016

 # Machine Learning Model